theharrychen/TankRoyale/README.md

 # TankRoyale
-  - Here goes an overview (and features?) of the game and what it needs
-  - Tank Royale is a single or multiplayer game in which players control tanks by moving and shooting.
+  Tank Royale is a multiplayer game in which players control tanks by moving and shooting.
+Movement and shooting occurs in all four cardinal directions.
 The objective of the game is to eliminate all the other tanks being the last tank standing.
-  - include that the current version is text based and turn-based
-  - also that it features movement and shooting in all four cardinal directions
+The current version is text-based and lacks the ability for tanks to turn.
+Future versions will exsist on a GUI and feature turning, as well as animation.

 # Prerequisites
 To play Tank Royale you must have a recent version of java development kit(JDK) installed on your computer.

 If not, follow this link:
 https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html